 How much Omega 3 fatty acids do you need?

-3) Sterol and Stanol fortified foods
+3. Sterol and stanol-fortified foods

 Sterols and Stanols are naturally occurring compounds found in fruits and plants.
 They are structurally similar to cholesterol.
 They are waxy in nature and like cholesterol, they are not soluble in blood.
 They compete with cholesterol in being absorbed and block the cholesterol from being absorbed.